You are here

 - 2011- Impementation of Soquel Creek Water District's Well Master Plan which redistributes pumping away from the coast and allows for a more uniform drawdown of groundwater.
 New wells at O’Neill Ranch and Cunnison Lane Well sites in Soquel, and Austrian Way and Granite Way-Aptos Village Well sites in Aptos) DO NOT add additional pumping demand for Soquel Creek Water District; this allows for wells closer to the coast to be pumped much less.

-- 2014-2015- City of Santa Cruz undergoes evaluation of water supply options to meet shortfalls due to drought conditions and habitat restrictions.
+- 2014 - 2015 - City of Santa Cruz undergoes evaluation of water supply options to meet shortfalls due to drought conditions and habitat restrictions.
 Recommendations from this effort are presented to the City Council in November 2015.
-Priority is for evaluation of winter surface water transfers to neighboring Districts for increased groundwater storage.

 - 2015 - County of Santa Cruz adopts ordinances to prohibit inefficient water use throughout the County and to require measurement and reporting of monthly water use by all small water systems with 5-199 connections.